 The shift from in-class learning to online classrooms has accelerated as English students move their studies online due to COVID-19.
 This means the online teaching industry is booming and promises to increase in 2021 and beyond.
 The beauty of teaching English online is that you can work from wherever you want – whether that’s remotely from home or a beach hut in Bali!
 The opportunities are endless; all you need is a laptop, good wifi, a headset and some props.
+This blog will give you an idea about steps to land a tefl online job.

 But how can you secure a job in this competitive industry?
 Read on for our six steps to finding a job teaching English online.